 This page provides more information about who your governors are and why they have chosen to be Governors.
-If you are interested in knowing more about us, or about being a Governor, please contact us through our Clerk to Governors, Mrs Claire Ball, on clerk@sussexspires.co.uk
+If you are interested in knowing more about us, or about being a Governor, please contact us through our Clerk to Governors at clerk@sussexspires.co.uk

 Catherine Cottingham - Executive Headteacher, Ex Officio